horker/oxyplotcli/README.md

 (Work In Progress)

-In near future, OxyPLot CLI will be published in [PowerShell Gallery](https://www.powershellgallery.com).
+In the near future, OxyPLot CLI will be published in [PowerShell Gallery](https://www.powershellgallery.com).

 ## Usage